dlwicksell/nodem/README.md

 will work.
 This is because Nodem is using a GT.M API that didn't exist in older versions.
 In that case, you will have to build from source.
-First, open up the file binding.gyp (the build specification file) and edit line 36 'GTM_VERSION=60' to the version of GT.M that you are running.
+First, open up the file binding.gyp (the build specification file) and edit line 36 , 'GTM_VERSION=60', to the version of GT.M that you are running.
 You can find out what version of GT.M you are running by invoking GT.M in direct mode.
 E.g.

+    $ mumps -direct
     GTM>write $zversion
     GT.M V6.0-003 Linux x86_64